 TB sensing measurement instance is the trigger-based variant of a sensing measurement instance.
 It is applicable to scenarios where an AP is the sensing initiator, and one or more non-AP STAs are the sensing responders.
 It includes one or more of the following phases: Polling phase, NDPA sounding phase, Trigger frame (TF) sounding phase, and reporting phase.

+An availability window is a period of time during which the AP and one or more STAs are scheduled to participate in TB sensing measurement instance(s).
+All TB sensing measurement instances shall take place within an availability window.
+Each availability window may consist of one or more TXOPs, and each TXOP may consist of one or more TB sensing measurement instances.